calumryan/indieweb-guides/version-2-eleventy/browse/eleventy.md

 secondary_tag: static
 status: draft
 ---

+## 1. Overview

-A static site generator based on the React.js framework where pages and posts are rendered as a single page application.
+A static site generator based on JavaScript where pages and posts can be generated with any kind of templating engine of the user's choosing.

+Like other static site generators the learning curve for Eleventy assumes prior experience of writing HTML.